TurboWarp/docs/docs/website/unshared-projects.md

 If this concerns you, please voice your concerns to the Scratch Team.
 They are the only people that can change this.

 :::warning
-Unshared projects are not actively moderated by Scratch or by TurboWarp and might not be safe for all users.
-However, you should still [report](https://scratch.mit.edu/contact-us/) unshared projects that violate the Scratch community guidelines so that Scratch can remove the project from their servers.
-Unshared projects are not magically exempt from the community guidelines.
+Unshared projects are not as actively moderated by Scratch as shared projects.
+However, you should still [report](https://scratch.mit.edu/contact-us/) unshared projects that severely violate the Scratch community guidelines so that Scratch can remove the project from their servers.
+[Using TurboWarp links to try to bypass the community guidelines is not okay](https://scratch.mit.edu/discuss/topic/540866/?page=3#post-5593893).
 :::

 ## Why doesn't TurboWarp refuse to load unshared projects? {#why-not-fix}